IJbeasley/Personal_Academic_Website/content/VCE-Biology/2021-01-24-introduction-to-the-eukaryotic-cell/index.md

 <p style="font-size">

-Note: This page is adapted from a learning plan + notes I used to teach online VCE summer school 2021. for the 2022-2026 VCAA study design.
+Note: This page is adapted from a learning plan + notes I used to teach online VCE summer school 2021.
+It's now been (mostly) adapted for the 2022-2026 VCAA study design.
 </p>

 <h2 style="color:#D32F2F">